celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/identity/phone-number-privacy.md

 ## Understanding the problem

-When a users sends a payment to someone in their phone's address book, the mobile client must look up the identifier for that phone number on-chain to find the corresponding Celo blockchain address, which is needed in order to complete the payment transaction.
-If the identifier was simply the recipients phone number, then anyone would be able to associate phone numbers with blockhain accounts and balances.
-If instead, the identifier was the hash of the recipient's phone number, attackers would still be able to associate phone numbers with blockchain accounts and balances via a [rainbow table attack](https://en.wikipedia.org/wiki/Rainbow_table).
+When a user sends a payment to someone in their phone's address book, the mobile client must look up the identifier for that phone number on-chain to find the corresponding Celo blockchain address.
+This address is needed in order to complete the payment transaction.
+If the identifier was simply the recipient's phone number, then anyone would be able to associate their phone number with their blockchain account and balance.
+If instead, the identifier was the hash of the recipient's phone number, attackers would still be able to associate their phone number with their blockchain account and balance via a [rainbow table attack](https://en.wikipedia.org/wiki/Rainbow_table).

 ## The solution